codesardine/jde/README.md

 I built JADE out of my desire of learning python and i was in need of an interface for my living room PC, that was easy to use and hack into.

 This is a Protoype desktop, developer build preview, and it is unfinished.
-JADE is subject to changes at any time and is not ready for daily use.
+JADE is subject to changes at any time and is not ready for daily use, also i dont code for around 20 years so the code might suck balls, that will get improved with time.

 you can reach me here:
 [Twitter Codesardine](https://twitter.com/codesardine)